-Musical scales, called “roads” in Greek traditional music or Ragas in Indian classical music, are like the soul of the music and give different styles of music their special character.
+Musical scales, called “roads” in Greek traditional music or Ragas in Indian classical music, are like the soul of the music and give different styles of music their character.

 In the musical traditions of the western hemisphere, the most common scales today are major and minor scales.
 But they are actually only two out of many, many other fantastic scales!